davidstone/isocpp/constexpr-parameters.md

 ### Class Types in Non-Type Template Parameters

 A feature has been added to C++20 that allows class types as non-type template parameters.
-To use such a type, it must be a literal type with a defaulted `operator==`, with all bases and data members meeting the same requirement.
+To use such a type, it must be a literal type with a defaulted `operator==`, with all bases and data members meeting the same requirement ("strong structural equality").

 ## Why we need this proposal